RegisterStoreSupport UsContact UsSign Up

 Remembering

-After each Body Tales piece, partners help one another to remember it.
-Both partners repeat words and phrases from the piece and recall specific movements, without evaluation, interpretation or any other commentary.
-Like writing down dreams, this process helps lift content, insights and personal values to conscious awareness.
-It allows us to savor and learn from the specific language, imagery and poetry of each piece.
+Partners help one another remember each BT piece by re-speaking specific words, phrases, and movement — without evaluation, interpretation or commentary.
+Like writing down dreams, this process supports reflection and integration, and helps lift the content, insights, personal values and resources from each piece into our conscious awareness and our community wisdom.
 This "remembering" gives the piece back to the mover, strengthens trust and confidence, and supports reflection and integration.

 "I hear my unconscious talk, often the primitive, passionate, strong part of my unconscious."